 4.4 Share-based prioritization

 Science United enforces project shares by prioritizing projects that have used less than their share of resources recently.
 It maintains, for each project P, its average rate of computing over the last week, denoted A(P).
+This is measured in FLOPS, based on the estimated credit described above (in other words, the time each CPU and GPU was used, times the peak FLOPS of the processor).
 We let

-AfracP=APprojects QAQ #
+AfracP=APprojects QAQ #1